departmentfortransport/street-manager-docs/docs/open-data/index.md

 Street Manager is offering near real-time notification of events which occur in the service.

 ## Approach
-A publisher/subscriber model will be used utilising Amazon's [Simple Notification Service](https://aws.amazon.com/sns/?whats-new-cards.sort-by=item.additionalFields.postDateTime&whats-new-cards.sort-order=desc)
+A publisher/subscriber model using Amazon's [Simple Notification Service](https://aws.amazon.com/sns/?whats-new-cards.sort-by=item.additionalFields.postDateTime&whats-new-cards.sort-order=desc) sending notifications to subscribers when an applicable event occurs in Street Manager.

 Users subscribing to the service will be required to host a POST endpoint capable of recieving HTTP requests from [Amazon's source IP range](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html).